-More than ever before email marketing is more successful than other marketing avenues.
+More than ever before email marketing is more successful than other marketing avenues, but there are email marketing mistakes.
 When a marketer takes time and plans each email campaign, using the right email strategy for their audience, amazing things happen.
 They see growth.
 However if their plan isn’t solid, peppered with common mistakes, they may not be too happy with the results.

 Here are 13 email marketing mistakes you might not want to make.